Kidney cancer is on the rise, yet many people are unaware of the warning signs.

 The disease can often be cured if found early – but as many people are unaware of the symptoms, diagnosis often doesn’t occur until the cancer has progressed.
 And as the kidneys filter waste from the blood, create urine, control blood pressure and create red blood cells, damage to these vital organs can be extremely serious.

-Dr Ekaterini Boleti, consultant medical oncologist at the Royal Free London NHS Foundation Trust, outlines five of the most common symptoms of kidney cancer.
+Dr Ekaterini Boleti, a medical oncologist, outlines five of the most common symptoms of kidney cancer.